Join our list

 The first of four Edge class cruise ships, Celebrity Edge really has gone the distance.
 Not only in innovative concepts from dining options to fitness choices and relaxation but to visual entertainment experiences that are like nothing you’ve ever seen on a cruise ship.
 Or possibly anywhere.

-So let’s start the honest-to-goodness highlights of my Celebrity Edge photo tour, not artist renderings.
+So let’s start the honest-to-goodness highlights of my Celebrity Edge review with real photos, not artist renderings.

 Year built: 2018